 Is dental floss vegan?

-Different brands of floss use different ingredients so there is no simple answer to this.
-However, most commercial waxed flosses are coated with beeswax, so although they may be cruelty-free and suitable for vegetarians, they are not vegan.
+Most commercial waxed flosses are coated with beeswax.
+So although they may be cruelty-free and suitable for vegetarians, they are not vegan.
 Any floss that contains silk is also not vegan.

 Plastic-free dental floss materials